We’ve been seeing a few patents from Google about how their automated assistant works. Recent Posts I’ve written about those patents include:

 The patent tells us that it may be more proactive when working with children, and willing to try to understand what is being asked of it:

 Generally speaking, an automated assistant configured with selected aspects of the present disclosure may be more proactive when engaging with children than conventional automated assistants.
 For example, and as described previously, it may be more willing to “guess” what a child’s intent is.
-Additionally, the automated assistant may be more lax about requiring invocation phrases when it detects a child speaker.
-For example, in some implementations, if a child shouts an animal name, the automated assistant may, upon determining that the speaker is a child, forego the requirement that the child speak an invocation phrase, and may instead mimic a sound the animal makes.
-Additionally or alternatively, the automated assistant may attempt to “teach” a child proper grammar, pronunciation, and/or vocabulary, e.g., in response to a grammatically incorrect and/or mispronounced utterance.
+Additionally, the automated assistant may be laxer about requiring invocation phrases when it detects a child speaker.
+For example, in some implementations, if a child shouts an animal name, the automated assistant may, upon determining that the speaker is a child, forego the requirement that the child speaks an invocation phrase, and may instead mimic a sound the animal makes.
+Additionally or the automated assistant may attempt to “teach” a child proper grammar, pronunciation, and/or vocabulary, e.g., in response to a grammatically incorrect and/or mispronounced utterance.

 Requests that are not suitable for children